Sacred Heart University: The Spectrum

 The Spectrum is a student-run newspaper printed and distributed to students each Wednesday and made available online.

 Community service

 More than 1,200 students and members of the faculty and staff volunteer in excess of 31,000 hours each year largely within the City of Bridgeport, but also regionally, nationally, and internationally.
-The work of the Office of Volunteer Programs & Service Learning is at the heart of the overall mission of the university.
-The programs offered allow students to engage in the local community and in communities around the world.
-Nearly all of the programs are organized by student leaders who grow their leadership and professional skills as they work with community partners.
-There are weekly volunteer opportunities to local schools, soup kitchens and food banks, and senior centers.
-Students interested in a long-term weekly volunteer commitment can participate in a mentoring program, where Sacred Heart University students work one-on-one with local Bridgeport students.
-The office also provides immersion programs and experiences.

 Study abroad

-Sacred Heart Universtiy has a residential study-abroad program in the Irish-speaking community of Dingle, County Kerry, Ireland.
+Sacred Heart University has a residential study-abroad program in the Irish-speaking community of Dingle, County Kerry, Ireland.
 International experiences are available to students worldwide through programs located at The American University of Rome, in Italy, the University of Notre Dame in Fremantle, Australia, and the University of Granada, in Spain, as well as programs in Bermuda and the Bahamas.

 The university allows students to participate in CCIS programs, programs affiliated with other schools across the U.S. These programs include, but are not limited to: France, Argentina, Germany, Belgium, and Japan.